What to Expect –

 Kambo ceremonies can be profound and life-changing experiences.
 In order to reflect this fact we will be consecrating a sacred space and calling for the healing energies of Universal Spirit, Mother Earth, and Kambocito.
 Establishing a sacred space and receptive mindset are often important factors for westerners in a Kambo ceremony.
 Respect for yourself and your fellow participants is mandatory.
 We are working with intense energies which must be respected throughout the ceremony.
 Kambo may give you a fresh perspective on your own patterns and programming.
 This can result in emotional and/or physical release of negative energies you may have been carrying around for many years.
 It is of the utmost importance that you disclose your current medications and any history of physical and/or mental illness to your practitioner before you receive Kambo.
 Such conditions are not always contraindications.
 Please be honest.

-Before we apply Kambo to your body we will sit together and determine the appropriate number of points.
+Before we apply Kambo to your body we will sit together and determine the appropriate number of points and where they will be placed.
 As a first time recipient you will be given a single test point to judge your reaction and response to Kambo.
 Following this required test you will be given a predetermined number of points.
 For the first session most men will be given their points on the left shoulder.
 Women will typically receive their points on the inside of the right leg above the ankle.
 The method of administration is via small burns, or “gates”, which will be delivered a few minutes prior to your session.
 The burns are very superficial and are nearly painless.
 There is always a risk of minor scarring from the burns.
 I take great care to make the burns as small and as light as possible.
 Most people view the tiny marks as a badge of honor and a treasure them as mementos of their Kambo experience.

 After the Kambo has been removed your gates will be dressed with a natural jungle antiseptic called Sangre de Drago, or Dragon’s Blood.
 This natural latex dressing will protect your small burns and should remain on them until it falls off on it’s own after a week or so.
 Allowing the Dragon’s Blood to remain on your gates will also reduce the likelihood that you will have any infection or long term scarring.